Faculty Connections is an aggregation of UNC Charlotte faculty profiles.

-I am an historian who focuses broadly on the study of German and European History, the History of Medicine and the Body, and the History of War and Society.
-In particular, I enjoy researching how industrial warfare has impacted science and medicine in European history from the late nineteenth century through 1945.
-My publications examine WWI Germany, the history of disabled veterans, and the development of rehabilitation and artificial limbs.
-I am currently looking at food and gender during the First World War.
+My historical specialty is the history and culture of the First World War; however, I focus more broadly on the study of German and European History, the History of Medicine and the Body, and the History of War and Society.
+In particular, I enjoy researching how warfare has impacted society, culture, medicine, and science in European history from the late nineteenth century through 1945.
+My publications discuss WWI Germany, the history of disabled veterans, and the development of rehabilitation medicine and artificial limb technology, history museums, health exhibitions, and John Dillinger.
+I am currently working on two projects: The first examines food, gender, and civilian health during the First World War; the second examines the internment of enemy aliens in WWI America.
 I teach courses on Modern German history, History of the First World War, Medical History, War and Medicine, and Epidemics.

 Modern Germany; History of Medicine and War; World War I; Disabled Veterans; Disability Studies– History & Policy; gender, technology, and the body.

 My research focuses on the impact of war on medicine, population health, and public policies.
 My first book examines how the First World War transformed disability medicine and policy.
 I am currently working on several projects:

 Feeding War looks at the gendered impact of war on nutrition, public health and the national foodscape.